 The Millingen ferry crossing, which was just a stone’s throw away, took less than 5 minutes.
 The Dutch, I realized later, were friendlier than the Germans and even on the ferry, folks on bicycles were already talking to me, asking me where I was from and appreciated the fact that I had come all this way to see their country (inevitably, they would also ask if I was Indonesian, as the country was once colonized by the Dutch).

-The plan was to ride to Amsterdam the next day, but I had underestimated the distance.
-It turned out that Amsterdam was about 134 km away!
-So when I reached Arnhem (after getting lost quite a bit and then eventually finding my way there) I decided that in the interest of time, I would take the train to Amsterdam instead.
+The outskirts of Arnhem.
+I wish I had time to explore this lovely town but I had underestimated the distance.
+It turned out that Amsterdam was about 134 km away, so I decided that in the interest of time, I would take the train to Amsterdam instead.

 Exactly 1 hour and 4 minutes later, I found myself in the beautiful city of Amsterdam.
 I couldn’t wait to explore the city but first, I had to sort out the digs for the night — Camp Zeeburg, in the district of Zeeburg, about 20 minutes from central Amsterdam.